McKinnon Secondary College: Uniform

 Students are required to wear a uniform.
 The uniform policy is enforced by teachers.
 The colours of the uniform are blue, grey and white.
 There are two types of uniform; sport uniform and regular uniform.
 Sport uniform can only be worn on days when students have practical PE lessons, or interschool sport.

 The regular summer uniform consists of a neck tie, button-up shirt and shorts/trousers for boys, and a dress for girls.
 During the winter, girls wear neck-ties and shirts as well, and can choose between a skirt or trousers.
 Additional accessories include a blazer, a jumper and a scarf.
 Students must wear black leather lace-up shoes while in regular uniform.
-During Term 2 and 3, blazers must be worn to and from school each day when not wearing sport uniform.
+During Term 2 and 3, blazers must be worn to and from school each day instead of the college pullover when not wearing sport uniform.